Aeration is extremely vital to a beautiful lawn. And this makes the best pull behind plug aerator a must have.

 With 24 16-gauge plugging spoons, a powerful but easy-to-engage gear, and cheaper service, this aerator does an excellent job

 And with a cheaper servicing and versatility, you will notice that this is among the best top notch plug aerator to grace your lawn.

 Smooth transport is crucial if you are to aerate each and every corner of your lawn.

 This has been well taken off in this aerator.

 It has smooth sailing flat free tires and a user-friendly cantilever transport handle which makes raising and lowering your machine breeze.

 It also impressed us with very clear assembly instructions and the twin 70# sand tubes which provides the required down force when working on highly compact soils.

-For a large lawn area, its 32 galvanized knives works miracles and it certainly holds its own against the best tow behind plug aerator.
+For a large lawn area, its 32 galvanized knives works miracles and it certainly holds its own against other tow behind plug aerators.

 With a much-improved transport mechanism and tough 32 galvanized knives, this aerator does an amazing job penetrating the thatch and mixing compacted soil even in clay conditions

 It delivers even when you least expect it.